sebastiaanluca/laravel-router/README.md

 The intended use is to organize your routes into **routers** based on functionality.
 For instance admin, public, and user routes are separated into different classes instead of one long `routes.php` file or scattered throughout different PHP files.

+## Version

+Version 1 is targeted for use within a Laravel 5.1 or 5.2 application.
+If you're looking for a version for 5.3 or later, have a look at v2.

 ## Install

 Install the package through Composer by using the following command: